likarajo/likarajo.github.io/projects/MessageStats/readme.txt

 Requirements:
 -------------

-Connect to application server (Linux) using Putty tool and required credentials Take a note of the log file location and change the script accordingly
+Connect to application server (Linux) using Putty or the Windows UI designed with Java.
+Log in with required credentials when asked.
+Take a note of the log file location and change the script accordingly.

 Inputs:
 -------